The ISO rating for the City of Port Huron is a Class Three (3)

 - Performance: We are committed to personal and professional development.
 We encourage training, education, and skill development on an on-going basis.
 The Port Huron Fire Department is committed to a comprehensive safety program that recognizes the inherent hazards of our profession.
 We are committed to policies that encourage the mental and physical health of our workforce.

-Fire Division Administration
+Fire Department Administration

-The administrative staff consists of the Fire Operations Chief, Fire Marshal and Div.
+The administrative staff consists of the Fire Chief, Fire Marshal and Div.
 Chief of Training.
 The administrative staff is responsible for the day-to-day operations of the fire department as well as scheduling fire prevention inspections, public education programs, following up on citizen complaints, and record keeping.
-The Fire Operations Chief is required to assure that all federal, state and local laws are complied with.
+The Fire Chief is required to assure that all federal, state and local laws are complied with.

-Parties interested in becoming fire fighters with the Port Huron Fire Division must have completed a minimum of Fire Fighter II training as certified by the MFFTC.
+Parties interested in becoming fire fighters with the Port Huron Fire Department must have completed a minimum of Fire Fighter II training as certified by the MFFTC.
 Certificates of training verifying successful completion of:

 - HazMat Operations